zevv/npeg/README.md

 - NPeg-generated parsers can be used both at run and at compile time.

-- NPeg offers various methods for tracing, optimizing and debugging your parsers.
+- NPeg offers various methods for tracing, optimizing, profiling and debugging your parsers.

 - NPeg can draw cool diagrams.